jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 * ns4.linode.com
 * ns5.linode.com

-It is best of follow the instructions provided for your specific scenario and registrar.
-The scenario discussed above applies to previously purchased through one of the common registrars such as Bluehost, Godaddy, or Fatcow.
+The above is given as an example.
+Follow the instructions for your specific domain provider.

 ## Adding Blog Subdomain

-One to the things you may want to do is add a subdomain to your domain and have this url point to your blog articles.
+One to the things you may want to do is add a subdomain to your domain and have this URL point to your blog articles.
 For example if your domain is `http://example.com` adding a blog subdomain creates `http://blog.example.com`.
 Log into your Linode server account and select the DNS Manager tab.

 <p align="center">
   <img src="/images/AAAA.jpg" alt="AAAA records" />
 </p>

-In the section for A/AAAA Records select the link 'Add a new A record'.
+In the section for A/AAAA Records select the link "Add a new A record".
 For Hostname add `http://blog.example.com`.
 In the IP Address field enter the IP address of your Linode server.

 <p align="center">
   <img src="/images/EditAAAA.jpg" alt="Editing AAAA records" />